Hunting With Golden Eagles Mongolia

 Image: Kazakh eagle hunter Bashakhan, EL guest Nick Fletcher

-Western Mongolia is dominated by the Altai Mountains physically and culturally and the Altai Mountains have functioned for thousands of years as a homeland for the nomadic cultures of Eurasia including the Kazakhs – Mongolia’s largest ethnic minority group representing 3-4% of Mongolia’s population (Mongolia’s entire population is just over 3.4 million people).
+Western Mongolia is dominated by the Altai Mountains both physically and culturally.
+For thousands of years, these mountains have served as the homeland for the nomadic cultures of Eurasia, including the Kazakhs, Mongolia’s largest ethnic minority group, representing 3-4% of the country’s population, which totals just over 3.4 million.

-Language and religion are just two markers that make the Kazakhs of Mongolia culturally and ethnically different from Mongolians.
-Kazakh is the dominant language in Bayan Ulgii – Mongolia’s westernmost province and home to a majority of Mongolia’s Kazakh population – although Mongolian is the official language of government and business.
-Local schools teach in either Mongolian or Kazakh.
-The Kazakh population is predominantly Muslim whereas the rest of Mongolia is predominantly a Buddhist country.
+The Kazakhs of Mongolia are culturally and ethnically distinct from the Mongolians, with language and religion being two key differentiators.
+Kazakh is the dominant language in Bayan Ulgii, Mongolia’s westernmost province and home to the majority of Mongolia’s Kazakh population, while Mongolian is the official language of government and business.
+Local schools offer instruction in either Mongolian or Kazakh.
+The Kazakh population is predominantly Muslim, contrasting with the rest of Mongolia, which is predominantly Buddhist.

-Hunting with eagles is a form of falconry traditionally found throughout the Eurasian steppe and there are approximately 250 – 300 eagle hunters in Mongolia (predominantly located in Bayan Ulgii Aimag) although this number is fluid.
-A Kazakh who hunts using eagles is known as a ‘berkutchi’ and hunting with eagles is still practised by a percentage of Mongol Kazakhs in western Mongolia.
-In 2011 UNESCO added Kazakh eagle hunting to the List of the Intangible Cultural Heritage of Humanity as an example of living human heritage.
+Eagle hunting is a traditional form of falconry found throughout the Eurasian steppe, with approximately 250-300 eagle hunters in Mongolia, mainly in Bayan Ulgii Aimag.
+A Kazakh who hunts using eagles is known as a ‘berkutchi,’ and this practice continues among some Mongol Kazakhs in western Mongolia.
+In 2021, UNESCO added falconry to the List of the Intangible Cultural Heritage of Humanity, recognising it as an example of living human heritage.

-However, it is important to remember that not all of Mongolia’s Kazakh population are eagle hunters.
-The Mongol Kazakh community has been shaped by history, geography, and political change and is richly diverse and includes herders and those settled in rural towns, where they often engage in service industries such as education.
-To only want to experience the way of life of the eagle hunters is to dismiss an integral part of the local culture and population.
+However, it is crucial to remember that not all of Mongolia’s Kazakh population are eagle hunters.
+The Mongol Kazakh community, shaped by history, geography, and political change, is richly diverse.
+It includes herders and those settled in rural towns who often engage in service industries such as education.
+To focus solely on the lifestyle of eagle hunters is to overlook a significant aspect of the local culture and population.
 Find out more here – https://www.eternal-landscapes.co.uk/the-mongol-kazakhs-of-western-mongolia/

 Soaring golden eagle Mongolia